LabInternetPub/notes17/README.md

 ## Using an Oracle database
 Of course you'll want to use a *real* database.
 For using an Oracle database you'll need to download the drivers first (unfortunately they are not in central maven).
-Once you've downloaded the drivers you need to install them using the following maven console (you can use the IntelliJ maven console)
+Once you've downloaded the drivers you need to install them using the following maven statement (you can use the IntelliJ maven console)
 ```
 mvn install:install-file -Dfile=C:\Users\roure\.IntelliJIdea2016.2\config\jdbc-drivers\ojdbc6-12.1.0.2.jar -DgroupId=com.oracle -DartifactId=ojdbc6 -Dversion=12.1.0.2 -Dpackaging=jar